Paper Chan's Little Guide to Minecraft Server Optimization!

 delay-chunk-unloads-by: 10s

-The default value here is most likely going to be the most optimal options for majority of the server owners.
+The default value here is most likely going to be the most optimal option for the majority of server owners.

 tick-rates: